How to Snuff Out Bad Smells in Your House

 First things first—you must find the source of the odor since just using fragrant candles and air fresheners isn’t going to fix the problem.
 Consider all the options, such as mold and mildew, an animal carcass in the chimney or dryer vent or something rotting in the trash.
 If the source is something you can remove, do so right away.
-Install a dryer vent that will keep pests out.

 Try Activated Charcoal